What Is DCF? A Beginner's Guide to Discounted Cash Flow

 Imagine someone offers to pay you 1,000 dollars per year for the next 10 years.
 That sounds like 10,000 dollars.
 But it is not, because you have to wait for most of it.
 If you could earn 8 percent per year by investing, that 1,000 dollars arriving in year 10 is only worth about 463 dollars in today's terms.

-Third, a terminal value that captures the company's worth beyond the projection period.
 Since companies do not stop operating after 10 years, you need to estimate the value of all cash flows from year 11 onward.
-This is usually the largest single component of a DCF valuation.
+This is the terminal value, and it is usually the largest single component of a DCF valuation — often accounting for 60 to 80 percent of the total.

 Why DCF Matters for Stock Investors

-When you buy a stock, you are buying a share of all future cash flows that company will produce.
+When you buy a stock, you are buying a share of all future cash flows.
 DCF is the only valuation method that directly models this relationship.
 Ratios like P/E and EV/EBITDA tell you what the market is currently paying.
 DCF tells you what the company should be worth based on fundamentals.

 This distinction matters most when market sentiment is extreme.
 During a market bubble, most ratios look expensive, but DCF can show whether the underlying businesses have grown enough to justify higher prices.
 During a crash, DCF can reveal that the market has overreacted and stocks are trading below what their cash flows support.